Honoré Mercier: Premier of Quebec

 Seeing provincial autonomy as the political expression of Quebec nationalism, he collaborated with Ontario Premier Oliver Mowat to roll back federal centralism.
 Mercier initiated the idea of interprovincial conferences in 1887.
 He was the first Quebec premier to defend the principle of provincial autonomy within the confederation, campaigning to abolish the federal government's claimed right to veto provincial legislation.

 With his strong nationalist stance, Mercier was very much a precursor of later nationalist premiers in future decades who confronted the federal government and tried to win more power for Quebec.
 He promoted contacts with Francophones in other parts of North America outside of Quebec including Western Canada and New England.
 Those francophones had not yet been assimilated into the English-Canadian or American culture to the extent they would be in the future.
 Mercier promoted reform, economic development, Catholicism, and the French language.
 He won popularity but also made enemies.
 He was returned to the legislature as the Member for the district of Bonaventure and his party won the 1890 election with an increased majority.
+In 1891, he was created a count by the Pope.